scrabbletank/farhome-rules/monstroustreasure.md

 ___
 ***Resistance.*** This creature has _Resistance_ 1 against fire, cold, force, and death damage.

+***Hexproof.*** This creature is immune to Hex 1 and below.

-***Innate Magic.*** This creature has a natural affinity for magic and does not require a codex.
-They can cast spells at will using 4/1/2 for their spellcasting rolls, but cannot upcast them.
+***Innate Magic.*** This creature does not require a codex to cast spells.
+They cast all spells at 4th level using 4/1/1 as their spellcasting roll, and cannot cast more than 12 times per long rest.
+They know the following spells: _Crow of Magthera, Sleep, Cloud of Teeth, Fear, Curse of Misfortune, Curse of Weakness_.

 **Actions**

-***Spellcaster.*** This creature knows the following spells: _Ghoulish Claws, Crow of Magthera, Sleep, Cloud of Teeth, Fear, Curse of Weakness_.
+***Ghoulish Claws.*** *Melee Attack:* 5 AP, 3/0/2/0/0</br>Deals 0/3 in poison damage.
+The creature is paralyzed until the end of its next turn on a critical.

 ***Voodoo Doll.*** *Special:* 6 AP, Range 3, 3/1/2/0/0</br>While holding a Voodoo Doll the Night Hag can attempt to bind it to a creature.
 The creature makes a Willpower save against this attack.
 On fail they are dominated by the Night Hag.
 They must obey any command given by the Night Hag as long as it does not harm them.
 For example, they cannot be commanded to jump off a cliff.
 The creature can choose to disobey the command, taking 2/2 in psychic damage instead.